martin-brennan/writing.martin-brennan.com/_posts/2016-01-01-2016-goals-and-sub-goals.md

 **Goal 1 - Get married.**

-- The love of my life and I have been engaged for almost a year and a half now, and we have two wonderful boys (Patrick and Thomas).
+- The love of my life and I have been engaged for almost a year and a half now, and we have two wonderful boys.
 It’s time to make it official!
 - We are aiming for a wedding in September.
-That way, Thomas will be 1 and Patrick will be 2 and a half.
+That way, our second born will be 1 and our first born will be 2 and a half.
 It won’t be anything extravagant, we don’t have thousands of dollars to spend on a fancy wedding.
 We just want to become man and wife as we’ve wanted to for so long.
 - It will likely just be a small civil ceremony, and we will have to register our intent to marry by August.

 **Goal 2 - Pay off credit card debt.**